-- 5.1.
-The birth and care of a child; - 5.2.
-The placement of a child for adoption or foster care; - 5.3.
-To care for a spouse, child, or parent with a serious health condition; or, - 5.4.
-A serious health condition that renders the employee unable to work. - 5.5.
-Certain qualifying exigencies arising out of a covered military member's active duty status, or notification of an impending call or order to active duty status, in support of a contingency operation; - 5.6.
+- 5.5.
+Certain qualifying exigencies arising out of a covered military member's active-duty status, or notification of an impending call or order to active-duty status, in support of a contingency operation. - 5.6.
 Up to 26 weeks of leave in a single twelve (12) month period to care for a covered service member recovering from a serious injury or illness incurred in the line of duty on active duty. - 5.7.
 Eligible employees are entitled to a combined total of twenty-six (26) weeks of all types of FMLA leave during the single twelve (12) month period.